cocos-creator/docs-3d-deprecated/en/editor/extension/messages.md

 }
 ```

-After that, whenever the scene is ready, broadcasting scene:ready will trigger the "initData" method in the "hello-world" extension.
+After that, whenever the scene is ready, broadcasting scene:ready will trigger the `initData` method in the `hello-world` extension.

-## Message naming convention
+## Message Naming Conventions

-### General news
+### General News

 Please use lowercase words and cannot contain special characters.
-Use "-" to connect between words.
+Use **-** to connect between words.

-### Broadcast message
+### Broadcast Message

-Cannot contain special characters other than ":".
-The format is packageName:actionName
+Cannot contain special characters other than **:**.
+The format is `packageName:actionName`

-The packageName is added to prevent naming conflicts.
+The `packageName` is added to prevent naming conflicts.
 In your own extension, you need to directly indicate which broadcast (action) of which extension is monitored when monitoring.

-In this way, you can more intuitively understand the message processing flow of the extension in package.json.
+In this way, you can more intuitively understand the message processing flow of the extension in `package.json`.

 ## Editor and extended open message list

-The functions in the editor and the list of messages open to the outside world can be viewed through the "Developer"-"Message List" panel.
-For detailed definition rules, please refer to [contributions.messages](./contributions-messages.md)
+The functions in the editor and the list of messages open to the outside world can be viewed through the **Developer --> Message List** panel.
+For detailed definition rules, please refer to the [contributions.messages](./contributions-messages.md) documentation.

 ## Send a message

--Editor.Message.send(pkgName, message, ...args);
+- Editor.Message.send(pkgName, message, ...args)
--await Editor.Message.request(pkgName, message, ...args);
+- await Editor.Message.request(pkgName, message, ...args)
--Editor.Message.broadcast(`${pkgName}:${actionName}`, ...args);
+- Editor.Message.broadcast(`${pkgName}:${actionName}`, ...args)

 The send method only sends a message, and does not wait for the return.
 If you do not need to return data and do not care whether the execution is complete, please use this method.